Dossier: deaths in police custody

 Prosecution of law enforcement officials

 In six cases (5%) of fatal incidents, a law enforcement officer was prosecuted by the Public Prosecution Service.
-In two cases, this led to a conviction and a community service sentence.
+In two cases, this led to a community service sentence, in three cases the officers were acquitted.
+In one case the prosecution hasn’t started yet.
 In 88% of fatal incidents, no officer was prosecuted.
 In 7% of cases, the outcome is unknown.

 Incident map

-Most people died in the west of the Netherlands.
-In the Amsterdam police unit 16, in the East Netherlands 13, in the Rotterdam unit 12, in Zeeland West Brabant 10, in the North Netherlands 9, in East Brabant 9, in The Hague 6, in Limburg 6, in the Central Netherlands 5, and in North Holland 4.
-Of 26 people it is unknown.
+Most deaths occurred in the western part of the Netherlands.
+In the Amsterdam police unit, there were 16 cases, in the Rotterdam unit 12, in East Netherlands 13, in Zeeland West-Brabant 10, in North Netherlands 9, in East Brabant 9, in The Hague 6, in Central Netherlands 5, in Limburg 6, and 4 in North Holland.
+For 32 individuals, the location is unknown.

 Disproportionality